 Yes.
 The Nursery is available daily in term time, with sessions spanning the morning, lunchtime, and afternoon.
 The published daily routine shows a mix of child-initiated play and short adult-led focus times for maths and literacy.
 Nursery admissions are handled directly by the school.

 Reception applications are coordinated by North Yorkshire Council.
-For September 2026 entry, the council states that applications open on 12 October 2025 and close on 15 January 2026, with later points in the process set out on the council timetable.
+For September 2027 entry, the council states that applications open on 12 October 2026 and close on 15 January 2027, with offers released on 16 April 2027.
 The school also signposts that the application window runs October to January.

 Yes.
 The school runs Early Birds (before school) and Adventurers (after school) for Reception to Year 6, with Early Birds starting at 08:00 and Adventurers running from 15:30 to 17:30 each day.